10 Tips for the Best Organic Garden

 Using good watering practices is ideal for Organic Gardening.
 You can capture and store rain in rain barrels , use drip hoses, and plenty of mulch.
 Even if you don’t use rain barrels water in the evening or morning hours.
 Just not in the heat of the day to prevent evaporation.
 Mulch helps keep the soil moist and prevent it from drying out as fast.

 There are a lot of organic pest control products on the market.
 I am sure many of them are wonderful but they can be costly.
-You can make you own Organic Pest Control Spray at home for a fraction of the cost.
+You can make you own Organic Pest Control Spray at home for a fraction of the cost to help you have the best organic garden.

 Earthworms play an important role in breaking down dead organic matter in a process known as decomposition.
 Earthworms are also responsible for mixing soil layers and incorporating organic matter into the soil.
 If you do not have them you can purchase them in your local fishing store.
 Get more info about starting your own worm farm with kids too!